Diet for a Low Appetite

-For some patients, cancer, chemotherapy, radiation or other cancer treatments can cause low appetite.
+According to the National Cancer Institute, loss of appetite is a common side effect of cancer and/or cancer treatments.
 Cancerous tumors can produce chemicals that suppress appetite.
-Mouth sores can make eating painful and decrease appetite.
+Cancer treatment can cause mouth sores which can make eating painful and decrease appetite.
 Other digestive symptoms such as bloating, constipation or diarrhea can impair appetite.
 Some patients feel too tired to eat.
-It is important to seek medical help for symptoms that are interfering with the ability to eat and also for continuous, or significant, weight loss.
+It is important to seek medical help for symptoms that are interfering with the ability to eat and if there is continuous, or significant, weight loss.

 It is also important to emphasize nutrient-dense foods that are easy to digest and generally palatable.
 Some of these foods may include: